alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 It remains to be seen if this structure will be able to hold the weight of the gondola and the remaining parts such as the wings, or it will need crossing reinforcements.
-As to these wings and the nose cone they are simple lightweight plastic jobs.
+As to these wings and the nose cone they are simple lightweight paper jobs.

 ### ⚖️  Structure Weight Budget